 Terry and Ellen have two adult children.
-Sarah works as a Merchandise Planner for Justice.
+Sarah works as Senior Merchandise Planner for Justice.
 She lives in Upper Arlington with her husband, Nick.
 They blessed Ellen and Terry in June 2016 with their second granddaughter, Avery Anne.
 Ben is self-employed as a contractor.
 His daughter Kinsley Anne, was Ellen & Terry’s first grandchild.
 Ben and Tara added Elijah to our family of grandbabies which brings us to a total of four.

 Terry and Ellen are beginning to transition to a new phase in their lives.
 Not retirement mind you, but semi-retirement!
 They continue to be fully involved with the Inn, but with a more flexible schedule.
 Doing so has enabled them to spend time with their grandbabies, travel more, visit other inns, get to the beach and tour parts of the US they haven’t seen.

 They are able to take advantage of traveling opportunities only because they have a terrific management team and dedicated staff.
 They hold their strong values in providing exceptional care of our guests and business – even when they aren’t on property.
 As they transition, the Inn’s dedicated leaders of Nicole McCabe, Assistant Innkeeper and Abby Cole, Executive Chef, will continue to uphold our mission of EXCELLENCE in all that we do.

 The Inn continues to grow and review its mission.
 It has remained the same throughout 31 years of operation.
 Simply put, it says, “We are a Country Inn in a peaceful, natural setting, where people can connect with the earth and universe.
 We are dedicated to high standards — standards of Excellence.
 We have committed ourselves to quality food, quality surroundings, quality service and quality employees.”